dev-harsh1998/brainstorm/Daily Challenges/Day 7/problem.md

 ## Problem : Fibonacci

-- Print Fibonacci series till the given input.
+- Return the number in fibonacci series at given input point.

 > Series : 1 1 2 3 5 8 ... (n+1 + n+2)